 The Dragonsong War and the Road to Ishgard Opens

-Heavensward is an expansion that focuses on the areas in the north-central Aldenard region of Eorzea, namely around the city-state of Ishgard and regions of Dravania and Coerthas.
+Heavensward focuses on the north-central Aldenard region of Eorzea, namely around the city-state of Ishgard and regions of Dravania and Coerthas.
+The expansion marks the first time the majority of these areas were made accessible, as they were hinted at but inaccessible even in the launch of Final Fantasy XIV 1.0.

 Dravania is the home of the dragons in Eorzea, and they have been in an endless war with the Holy See of Ishgard.
-This is the foundation for the story, in which the player, as the Warrior of Light, will experience in Heavensward.
+Mounting troubles in the war, from both the dragons and from heretical forces inside of Ishgard, leads some within Ishgard's complicated political system to open their borders, calling upon the Warrior of Light for aid.

-Dark Knights are a tank class in FFXIV which use MP and darkness abilities to perform their job functions.
+Dark Knights are a tank class which use MP and darkness abilities to perform their job functions.

 They wield the two-handed Great sword as their weapon of choice, and focus on parrying and evasion for damage mitigation.